 “Car Wheels on a Gravel Road” – Lucinda Williams

 Lucinda has a voice that is country, earthy, sad, and beautiful all at the same time.
 She writes lonely songs about country roads, failed love and all the pain and hurt that makes up a life.
 Car Wheels on a Gravel Road, the album, is about as perfect as an album can be.
 There simply isn’t a bad song on it.

 The song is just exactly the kind of song I love.
 It has jangly guitars, a nice little rhythm section to it, it is country without being too country, it rocks without really being rock and has a great sing-along little chorus.

-If it was socially acceptable, my wife wouldn’t kill me, and my God damn me, I’d take Lucinda Williams as my mistress and make her sing this song to me.
+If it was socially acceptable, if my wife wouldn’t kill me, and my God wouldn’t damn me, I’d ask Lucinda Williams to be my mistress and ask her to sing this song to me.

 “Real Live Bleeding Fingers and Broken Guitar Strings” Lucinda Williams